 Jewelry Arts Classes, Tools & Lapidary

 Welcome to jewelry classes at Veberod Gem Gallery!
 We have a long history of offering all sorts of jewelry-making and metalsmithing classes to our artists community.
 Our goal is to make learning the jewelry arts enjoyable and more accessible to everyone.
-Currently, our classes are on temporary hold, yet we will be sure to let you know our plans going forward.
+Starting summer 2023 we will not be requiring vaccine records.
+Class descriptions may still need updating and we will re-evaluate as conditions warrant but lets hope things continue to improve!
+Mask requirements will be based on CDC recommendations.
+If you have any symptoms prior to a class, please let us know and we will be happy to reschedule you to a later date!

 We have one of the most extensive collection of jewelry-making tools stocked in-house in the Twin Cities!
 Why shop online when you can get guidance from a professional and see what you're purchasing up close!